 Alaska Native Corporations

-Challenges the rights of Native corporations to determine how they develop their land and resources.
-In 2016, $67.7 million was distributed to Alaska Native regional, village and non-village corporation shareholders from development projects on Native lands.
+Ballot Measure 1 challenges the rights of Native corporations to determine how they develop their land and resources.
+In 2017, natural resource development on Native lands resulted in more than $232 million in revenue sharing to Alaska Native regional, village and non-village corporation shareholders.

 State Budget & Permanent Fund